Walter Skelton (Victoria): Australian Natives' Association

 Skelton was a founding member and the first Vice President of the Dunolly ANA Branch No. 33 in June 1885.
 Dunolly was one of the flourishing gold fields towns where there was a rich source of members needing the support of a Friendly Society such as the ANA.
 The branch grew steadily while the gold held out.
 Skelton attended his first annual ANA conference in 1886 and was a regular attendee thereafter.
-At the 1900 conference he was elected Chief President after a strong challenge from James Liddell Purves a previous Chief President and a capable and speaker.
+At the 1900 conference he was elected Chief President after a strong challenge from James Liddell Purves a previous Chief President and a capable and charismatic speaker.

 Skelton was the board of directors’ candidate for the presidency at the 1900 ANA annual conference in Geelong.
 He was opposed by Purves, who had the backing of a number of metropolitan branches.
 Skelton was ‘not one of the orators of the association’, rather a hard worker on its behalf.
 He defeated Purves soundly, probably because it was widely believed that Purves was intending to use the ANA to enter federal politics.
 Skelton's presidency was not marked by controversy or rancorous debate.

 His election as Chief President also meant he was to host the 1900 Intercolonial Conference of ANA.
 He also saw the culmination of almost 20 years of work by the ANA to bring about the federation of the six Australian Colonies into the Commonwealth of Australia.
 Skelton was the head of a maturing organisation that now had an average membership age of nearly 30 years.
 This is 10 years older than it was in the 1880s, it was also something that would keep growing.

 Skelton was also involved in the opening of the Carngham ANA Branch No. 198 opened in 1900.

 In appreciation of his services Skelton was presented with a gold medal studded with six diamonds stars.

 In his address to the 1901 ANA Conference Skelton made the following points: